AbnerBrownell/local-first/README.md

+# Local First

-This is my text in README.
+This is some of my text in README.

+Here is some more text.